NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 #### Description

 Returns the block number of the block.
+Defined to access the private member field `blockNum` of the class.

 #### Arguments